Workplace diversity: The statistics are in

 Using HR technology to support workforce diversity

-Technology can be a powerful tool for combatting bias and creating diverse, equitable, and inclusive organizations, especially artificial intelligence (AI), which can help spot and reduce conscious and unconscious bias throughout the employee life cycle.
+Technology can be a powerful tool for combatting bias and creating diverse, equitable, and inclusive organisations, especially artificial intelligence (AI), which can help spot and reduce conscious and unconscious bias throughout the employee life cycle.

 Cost of workplace bias in the U.S. annually